iwilfried/Adobe-XD-eBook/_docs/1-Getting Started/InterfaceOverview.md

 order: 2
 ---

 It’s time to get started.
-Let’s get familiar with the Adobe XD interface.
+Let’s get familiar with the **Adobe XD CC** interface.
 From the Start Screen, choose a file preset.
 My examples will be based on the iPhone 6/7.

 ![](https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Interface-01.png)